ConnorMacdonaldYYC/emotion-based-visuals/README.md

 ```

 ## Project Description
-The ideas behind this project was to create an interactive and personable way for people to engage with generative AI tools.
-This project uses images and sound to attempt to mirror the emotions detected on people faces.
+The idea behind this project was to create an interactive and personal way for people to engage with generative AI tools.
+This project uses images and audio to attempt to mirror the emotions detected on the users' faces.
+Multiple faces can be recognised simultaneously, leading to multiple concurrent detected emotions being possible.

 The implementation consists of 3 main components: emotion detection, image generation, and audio generation.